Verdicchio: Villa Bucci Classico Superiore 2022

 Cacciatore means “Hunter” in Italian.
 The dish is often tagged “Hunter’s Style”, making reference to the tomatoes, onions and garlic common to all Cacciatore variations.
-Unclear to me as to why those ingredients equate to “hunters”, but so be it.
-I understand that the dish is made with white wine in Northern Italy; red wine in Southern Italy.
-I chose the Northern version.
+Unclear to Trish and me as to why those ingredients equate to “hunters”, but so be it.
+We understand that the dish is made with white wine in Northern Italy; red wine in Southern Italy.
+We chose the Northern version.

 Recipe: Chicken Cacciatore – Hunter Style

-But I made some minor alterations to the recipe.
-I added oil-cured black olives for color and saltiness, as well as crimini mushrooms for earthy flavors; and I used boneless, skinless chicken thighs (no legs) to speed up the braising time and keep the fat to a minimum.
+We made some minor alterations to the excellent recipe.
+Added about 12 oil-cured black olives for color and saltiness, as well as using shiitake mushrooms (vs. cremini) for earthy flavors; and we added 3 oz. of sauteed pancetta.
 The dish was superb.
 The real challenge was with the wine pairing.

-Jennifer Simonetti-Bryan, in the superb Pairing with the Masters, recommends Gewürztraminer for it’s spicy, contrasting flavors and its light acidity, where the tomatoes actually refresh the wine.
+In Jennifer’s superb book Pairing with the Masters, she recommends Gewürztraminer for its spicy, contrasting flavors and its light acidity, where the tomatoes actually refresh the wine.
 Sort of a reverse cleanse.
-For this, I chose a 2011 Odinstal Gewürztraminer.
-This beautiful wine from the Pfalz region of Germany delivered a spicy but sweet nose of tropical fruit and a honeyed finish.
-The flavors were clearly contrasting, but in spite of its light acidity, the flavors were overpowering.
-It took over like Jim Carrey in almost any movie scene.
-I needed a wine with more finesse.
+For this, we chose a Gewürztraminer from the Pfalz region of Germany that delivered a spicy but sweet nose of tropical fruit and a honeyed finish.
+The flavors were clearly contrasting, but we found them to be overpowering.
+The wine took over like Jim Carrey in almost any movie scene.
+Perhaps a more acidic wine like an Italian Verdicchio might deliver the contrast we sought.
+For that, we chose the Villa Bucci Classico Superiore 2022 (~ $29)

-The answer was a white from southern Italy: Fiano di Avellino.
-The wine I chose was a 2012 Fiano from Romano Clelia called Colli di Lapio ($25).
-This exquisite white is from the Campania region (near Naples).
+This exquisite Italian white is from Avellino in the Campania region (near Naples).
 Aromas of nectarine, peach and a little smoke precede a palate of refreshing acidity to stand up to the tomatoes and a beautiful round finish to complement the creaminess of the sauce.
 The perfect balance to the weight, intensity and flavors of the Cacciatore.
 This was Meryl Streep vinified.

 Adam Robert says